rust-lang/rust-wiki-backup/Note-0.5-priorities.md

 Probably won't be time to finish this, but a new driver, as well as a maintainer-mode tool for bootstrapping the compiler and doing tasks currently done via 'make' (rather than using the makefile) should at least get started.
 Also probably involves adding a top-level `rust` command and renaming subtools a bit.

 Ideally Rust's build system will use cargo for dependency resolution and provide reusable components for others'.
-Servo has a complex build using awful makefiles that I would prefer be entirely managed by cargo or a cargo-based build tool.
+Servo has a complex build using awful makefiles that would be better managed by cargo or a cargo-based build tool.

 ### Performance work (graydon)